National Safety Month: Small choices protect what matters most

 Leadership rooted in growth and communication

 Lt.
-Monserat Lawal-Agoro’s journey into corrections began with practicality.
+Monsurat Lawal-Agoro’s journey into corrections began with practicality.
 As a young mother seeking job security, benefits and stability, she entered the field with responsibility in mind.
 What she discovered was purpose.

 Now a lieutenant with eight years at the Lexington County Sheriff’s Department, and 17 years in detention overall, she oversees the safety, custody and care of inmates while developing and training the deputies under her command.